My boyfriend is depressed

 “Nobody wants to have depression,” says Emer.
 “Recovery does happen, but it’s really hard work and it usually takes both medical and non-medical support.”

-“Have some awareness yourself so you can get your own head around what’s happened,” she suggests.
-Mind, Depression Alliance and the Royal College of Psychiatrists are all good places to find information.
+“Cultivate some awareness of depression yourself so you can get your own head around what’s happened,” she suggests.
+Mind, Thrive Talk and the Royal College of Psychiatrists are all good places to find information.

 You can’t force your boyfriend or girlfriend to get better, but you can encourage them.
 Remind them that GPs see loads of people with depression and there’s no shame in asking for help.